Reviews and Comments

 Apart from a few short quotes we don't hear from von Neumann himself in the book, and that choice really helps underscore how impossibly unique he was.
 Not to mention how strongly others would react to him.

 Given some of the marketing around this book, I was a little disappointed to realise that (as far I know) the fiction doesn't venture far beyond historical fact.
-Based on how it was presented I was expecting the final act to be somehow speculative, based on more of von Neumann's ideas coming to fruition, …
+Based on how it was presented I was expecting the final act to be somehow speculative, based on more of von Neumann's ideas …

 stopped reading We Had To Remove This Post by Hanna Bervoets